 I’m still in the middle of my challenge but can definitely feel the core muscles respond.
 I’m eager to see where it goes from here and am excited to see if I can hit 300 seconds by day 30.
 I promise if I ever hit six pack level then I’ll post pictures of my washboard abs.

 What happens after day 30?
 That’s the beauty of this challenge.
-After 30 days, you’ve gotten into a routine and can continue it forever.
+You’ve gotten into a routine after 30 days and can continue it forever.
 Look at the day after as Day 1 in a new challenge.
 Only this time, you’re not starting at 20 seconds, you start at 300 seconds and hold until failure.
 At that point, you can also look into the many variants of planks and work on those as well or add other exercises to your repertoire.

-Pretty soon, your melon will look like a washboard and you’ll be doing these.
+Pretty soon, your melon will look like a washboard and you’ll be doing these for an hour.

 Actually, I doubt I’ll ever be as fit as that but being more fit than I am right now will be a good consolation prize.